 For Belt and Road to succeed, China must work harmoniously with other countries: Shanmugam

-Through the trade route and other initiatives, China has the potential to build a “new economic architecture that can uplift economic growth in this hemisphere”, Singapore's Home Affairs Minister says.
+Through the trade route and other initiatives, China has the potential to build a “new economic architecture that can uplift economic growth in this hemisphere”, Singapore's Home Affairs and Law Minister says.

 Building on the ancient overland Silk Road economic belt connecting China to Europe and the Maritime Silk Road connecting Asia, the Middle East and Africa, the BRI is aimed at facilitating trade and investment flows between China and other countries through infrastructure.